bohnman/squiggly/README.md

 </filter-mapping>
 ```

-In the part of your code where you register the ObjectMapper:
+In the part of your code where you register the ObjectMapper that renders the JSON to the client:

 ```java
 Squiggly.init(objectMapper, new RequestSquigglyContextProvider());

 ```

-NOTE: You may choose to implement this differently if you are using a specific framework (JEE, Spring, etc.)
+NOTE: These classes are here purely for convenience.
+You may choose to implement this differently if you are using a
+specific framework (JEE, Spring, etc.)

 ### Spring Boot Web Application